MiguelRocha2001/SEC-HDSLedger-G04/Report.md

 ### Communication
 To support communication between processes, (Client <-> Node) and (Node <-> Node), the Link (Link.java) layer was used, since it was already provided and mostly implemented.
 This service uses UDP, to closely simulate a Fair Loss link.

-Some abstractions/layers were already implemented, such as the use of ACKs to enforce reliable delivery, and the detection of duplicated messaged, using message IDs.
+Some abstractions/layers were already implemented, such as the use of ACKs to enforce validity, and the detection of duplicated messaged, using message IDs.
 Therefore, to implement a perfect authenticated Link, the authentication using digital signatures was implemented <WHY IS THIS NEEDED>?
 MACs could also be used to ensure integrity, but they don't provide non repudiation.
 Yet, as a future task, we need to access if we really need non repudiation and just guarantee of integrity.

 In practice, the original message is signed and the signature is appended to the end of the message, to be sent with it.
 In the receiver, the signature is extracted and verified against the original message.
 The signature size is always the same, and thus, it is easy to make the separation on the receiver side.